Nooby/dotfiles/VIM_README.md

 ## Syntastic

-Syntastic uses Syntax Checkers installed on the System and have to be installed seperately.
+Syntastic uses Syntax Checkers installed on the System and have to be installed separately.

 Read `:help syntastic-checkers` to choose supported ones.